What is a degree apprenticeship?

-Employers may be able to cover or contribute to Senior Leader MBA or BA (Hons) Chartered Manager and Leader for Business course fees at no extra costs to their business/organisation via apprenticeship funding.
+Employers may be able to cover or contribute to course fees at no extra costs to their business/organisation via apprenticeship funding.

 The Apprenticeship Levy is a UK tax on employers which can be used to fund apprenticeship training.
 Employers have options to access apprenticeship funding, even if they are not required to pay the levy.

 If you’re an employer with a pay bill over £3 million each year, you will have been paying the apprenticeship levy from 6 April 2017.
 If you are a levy-paying employer, you can now create an account on the apprenticeship service to: